 Reinstating an Expired Certification

 If an applicator's certification expires, further use of pesticides that would otherwise be permitted is prohibited.
 However, the applicator has up to one year to reinstate the certification by obtaining the necessary recertification credits and paying the appropriate fees.
-If the certification has expired for more than one year, reexamination is required for recertification.
+If the certification is expired for more than one year, reexamination is required for recertification.

 Pesticide Control Act Recordkeeping

-- The date of application, and for those pesticides specifying a reentry period, the hour of completion
+- The date of application and, for those pesticides specifying a reentry period, the hour of completion

 - The name and address of the application site (Commercial applicators must also record the name and address of the customer if it differs from the application site.)

 - The brand name, EPA registration number, amount, and rate or dosage of each pesticide used